 I’m sure you’re likely making resolutions to be happier and healthier in 2020.
 Rather than making the same physical health goals, try committing to improving your oral health.
 After all, it’s just as important as being in shape.

 Yellow teeth and gum disease aren’t the only things you’re risking by not keeping up with your dental hygiene routine.
 Oral health issues have been linked to other serious conditions including heart disease, diabetes, dementia, and respiratory infections.

-5 Resolutions for Your Teeth
+Resolutions for Your Smile

-- Drink Plenty of Water – A hydrated body produces more and healthier saliva, which is important for rinsing your teeth between brushing.
+- Drink Plenty of Water – A hydrated body produces more and healthier saliva, which is important and helpful for rinsing your teeth between brushing.
 Whatever your body weight is, cut that number in half and aim to drink that many ounces of water each day.

 If you want to take better care of your smile this new year, a great place to start is by visiting your dentist.
 Lone Tree Modern Dental & Orthodontics is currently accepting new patients and following COVID-19 guidelines to protect our staff and patients.
 Contact us to make your appointment for the new year!